lefred/percona-cluster/Readme.rst

 You need :

 * a Centos 6 x86_64 box to use with Vagrant.
-(64bit is mandatory to compress the xtrabackup stream)
+(64 bit is mandatory if you use compression for xtrabackup stream, and you don't want to compile qpress by yourself)
 * VirtualBox - https://www.virtualbox.org/
 * a working Vagrant environment - http://vagrantup.com/
 * an Internet connection for the VM's